gdoumenc/coworks/docs/tech.rst

 TechMS
 ======

-TechMicroservices are the 'atom' of the CoWorks microservices framework.
+TechMicroservices are the 'atom' of the Coworks microservices framework.
 They represent the building blocks for other more complex microservices.

 Routing